Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/3144/

 ### How to use Bullet Graph
-Use a bullet graph to show a key performance indicator (KPI) and its context.
+Use a bullet graph to show a key performance indicator (KPI) and its context.<br>
 A bullet graph can help you measure a current metric against contextual markers including past results or a target value.

 ![example-bullet-graph](https://prod.cdn.apps.splunk.com/media/public/screenshots/2a9246e6-0d94-11e6-a6d4-0650c31fd3af.png)